kvonkoni/osler/README.md

 This package allows for creating a differential diagnosis decision tree based on the following assumptions:
 * It is possible to test every assertion.
+* Assertions are part of a propositional logic.

 ## Features

 * Given two diagnoses, determines differential criteria.
-* Determines the most efficient decision tree, given multiple diagnoses.
+* Given more than two diagnoses, determines the most efficient decision tree, given constraints.

 ## Features to Add

-* Allow for assertions that have a test order constraint.
-* Add prevalence to test order selection so that most likely diagnosis can be found in the least number of steps.
+* Arrive at most likely diagnosis in the least number of steps.

 ## Usage